DNA Exoneree Case Profiles

 The common themes that run through these cases — from global problems like poverty and racial issues to criminal justice issues like eyewitness misidentification, invalid or improper forensic science, overzealous police and prosecutors and inept defense counsel — cannot be ignored and continue to plague our criminal justice system.

-- Eighteen people had been sentenced to death before DNA proved their innocence and led to their release.
+- Twenty people had been sentenced to death before DNA proved their innocence and led to their release.

 - The average sentence served by DNA exonerees has been 13.6 years.